 - Lunch is included for both days, with morning and afternoon refreshments.
 One-hour working lunch break and two 15-minute breaks will not be counted toward CE time awarded.
 Course completion certificates will be awarded at the end of the course in exchange for a completed evaluation form.

-For further information, including requesting accommodation for special needs, obtaining grievance policy or reporting a grievance, e-mail Carmen Magana at Carmen@sacramentocollabortivedivorce.com or you may contact Hal Bartholomew at (916) 455-5200.
+For further information, including requesting accommodation for special needs, obtaining grievance policy or reporting a grievance, contact Carmen Magana at Carmen@sacramentocollabortivedivorce.com or you may contact Hal Bartholomew at (916) 455-5200.

 Attorneys: Bartholomew & Wasznicky LLP (BW) is a State Bar of California approved MCLE provider and certifies that this course meets the requirements for 16 hours of MCLE credit